 If you do stay here, you’ll find that the $200 million spent on renovations transformed the main floor from a dark, dingy casino into a bright, white gambling palace.
 The rooms, which were completely gutted, follow suit in terms of brightness.
 Plantation-style shutters on the windows allow just the right amount of light in to highlight the bleach-white, high thread count linens; bamboo and rattan furniture makes you feel like you’ve checked into a beach house rather than a Strip hotel room.
 Our favorites are the Bungalow Deluxe Rooms, located just off the pool in two-story buildings, which feel very exclusive, and offer potent eye candy from their private balconies.

-The latest addition we can look forward to at Trop is Restaurant: Impossible host and buff chef Robert Irvine’s Public House is set to open in July 2017.
-He announced his new venture last year by rappelling 22 stories down the outside of the building.
+Restaurant: Impossible host and buff chef Robert Irvine first announced his Public House by rappelling 22 stories down the outside of the building.
 A little cheesy, sure.
-But at this rate we’re curious to see if Irvine can pump of his brand of TV-magic and energy into this once-legendary resort.
+But his brand of TV-magic and energy has pumped a bit more oomph into this once-legendary resort.